 What is NBC Sports?

 This is the largest platform covering sports events, making them accessible to millions of viewers.
-With expertise in production and a creative approach, it delivers broadcasts of major events such as soccer matches, the Olympic Games, hockey championships, and horse racing.
+With expertise in production and a creative approach, it delivers broadcasts of major events, including soccer matches, the Olympic Games, hockey championships, and horse racing.
 It uses modern technology to create standout moments, from memorable musical themes to visual effects like puck tracking in hockey.
 It encompasses a streaming service, original programming, and regional sports networks.
 Experienced commentators and advanced filming techniques have made this platform a benchmark in sports broadcasting, shaping how audiences enjoy sports events.

 1951 – 1968